KevinMarquette/kevinmarquette.github.io/_posts/2018-08-04-Powershell-Standard-Library-Binary-Module.md

 # Getting Started

 I normally use a Plaster template but my current template does not have any binary module support yet.
-Not a big deal, so I'll create this one by hand.
+Not a big deal, I'll create this one by hand this time.

 First I need to create the folder and create the git repo.
 I will be using `$module` as a place holder for the module name.
 This should make it easier for you to reuse these examples if needed.